Terms and Conditions of Sale and Supply (England & Wales law)

 5.2

-Unless otherwise agreed in writing, the Seller provides a 12-month warranty starting from the date of effective delivery to the Buyer, limited to repair / replacement / refund at the Seller’s discretion (subject to availability) and subject to these Terms.
+Unless otherwise agreed in writing, the Seller provides a 12-month warranty starting from the date of effective delivery to the Buyer, limited to repair, replacement, exchange, credit or refund at the Seller’s discretion, subject to availability, assessment of the Goods and these Terms.

 5.3